jefwagner/C-Lessons/Lesson-01/Readme.md

 ```
 First, if I try to compile this program, I will get a warning about using an uninitialized value.
 Second, I might notice different behaviour if I compile with different optimization options.
 That is it might behave one way if compiled with '-O0' and another when compiled with '-O3'.

-Once a variable has been declared and its value determined, we will need to output that value in some what.
+Once a variable has been declared and its value determined, we will often want to output that value.
 The simplest way is using the `printf` function, which stands for formatted print.
 An example was used in the short program above.
 ```c
   printf("a = %g \n", a); /* print the value */
 ```
 The `printf` function takes a variable number of arguments.
 The first argument is a string.
 This string should contain 'format specifier's.
 A 'format specifier' is a percent sign possibly followed by a number followed by a letter, and tells the computer how to format the output.
 For us, the imporant format specifiers are `%s` for a string, `%d` for a decimal integer, `%f` for a floating point number in decimal notation, `%e` for a floating point number, and `%g` for the shorterof the `%e` and `%f` options. (*Note: I've given you the bare minimum for using the printf statment -- you should google 'printf' to learn more about the format specifiers.*)

+If we dont want to output the variables we might want to compare them

 Variables really become useful when we start manipulating them.
 C allows you to do simple arthmatic will the numeric variables: negation (`-`), addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`). (*Note: Raising to a power is **not** one of the basic operations.*) Parenthesis can be used to group operations.
 The order of operations are the usual ones from algebra: parenthesis first, multiplication and division second, addition and subtraction third.
 ```c